ProteinsWebTeam/interpro-docs/docs/searchways.rst

 - InterPro, protein, protein structure or member database signature accession
 - GO terms
 - proteome identifier
+- set identifier

 Entering a **name**, or **keywords**, retrieves a list of all the InterPro entries and InterPro member database signatures that contain these searched words in their title or description.

 Entering an **accession number** (e.g. IPR020422 (InterPro), O00167 (UniProt), PF02932 (member database),
-GO:0007165 (GO term), 1t2v (structure), UP000005640 (proteome) retrieves a list containing the entry matching that accession number and any member database signatures and InterPro entries linked to that accession number.
+GO:0007165 (GO term), 1t2v (structure), UP000005640 (proteome),
+cl00011 (set) retrieves a list containing the entry matching that accession number and any member database signatures and InterPro entries linked to that accession number.

 Selecting the accession number or name of any entry in these lists opens the corresponding InterPro page